-Low level adjustment for disability (SLSO) time was implemented to directly support students in classrooms.
-SLSOs provided instruction in explicit programs designed by teachers to support learning and social needs, leading to increased engagement and learning outcomes for students. \$ 95136 \$ 68623.49 - SLSO \$ 12182.69 - LaST \$ 4500 - Resources Quality Teaching, Successful Students (QTSS) The Quality Teaching, Successful Students (QTSS) funding has been utilised to: Facilitated and develop collaborative practices in the school; jointly plan and observe colleagues lessons; jointly develop units of work and assessment tasks.
-Establish mentoring and coaching practices in the school to provide timely and constructive feedback to individuals and groups based on observations and discussion.
-Provide comprehensive and focused support for teachers with accreditation and performance. \$ 16323 Socio-economic background All students and families requiring additional financial funding to access an equitable education were supported.
+Quality Teaching, Successful Students (QTSS)

+Provide comprehensive and focused support for teachers to achieve accreditation and support performance.

+Socio-economic background

+All students and families requiring additional financial funding to access an equitable education were supported.
 Executive staff mentored teaching staff in the areas of professional development with a focus on Literacy and Numeracy and Positive Behaviour for Learning principles.
 This resulted in a consistent implementation in these areas across the school.

 Additional Learning and Support Teacher (LaST) and Student Learning Support Officer (SLSO) time was used to support a range of programs and initiatives that were designed to support student learning and wellbeing.

 A speech and language pathologist was employed to screen all of our Kindergarten and new students in Years 1 and 2.
+We also had 2 students work with a tele-care psychological service with Royal Far West.

 Professional learning was implemented for our team of SLSOs so that they could implement some speech and language activities to support student achievement and growth.
 This program has had an impact on reading levels, indicating 65% of students in Kindergarten and 86% of students in Year 1 are reaching expected benchmarks.

 Additional Release from Face to Face (RFF) teaching was implemented to allow specialist staff to run programs with a specific purpose.
+Additional

+\$40630 - PSFP

+\$18819 - SLSO

+\$50000 - LaST

+\$37500 - Instructional Leader

+\$5048 - Speech and Language + Psychological Services

+\$34257 - Strategic Direction 1

+\$65359 - Professional Learning

+\$30000 - Resources

-Additional time was also allocated to executive staff members to provide a high level of supervision and engagement. \$ 148548 \$ 5599.10 - SLSO \$ 32225.18 - LaST \$ 71322.40 - Strategic Direction 1 \$ 4970 - Speech and Language \$ 29985.11 - Resources Support for beginning teachers Support was given to two new teachers and two teachers received their second year beginning teacher support package.
-In order to support our new staff members and in accordance with policy guidelines our staff were provided with the following: \$ 27445 Page 9 of 15 Killarney Vale Public School 4426 (2016) Printed on: 5 May, 2017
+Socio-economic background time was also allocated to \$ 281 613 executive staff members to provide a high level of \$40630 - PSFP supervision and \$18819 - SLSO engagement. \$50000 - LaST \$37500 - Instructional Leader \$5048 - Speech and Language + Psychological Services \$34257 - Strategic Direction 1 \$65359 - Professional Learning \$30000 - Resources